Payment succeeded. Customer still has no access. Now what?

 What SendPromptly catches

-Missing credits after invoice.paid
+Missing credits after invoice payment

 Stripe confirmed the payment.
 Your app did not add the credits.
 Common in usage-credit SaaS, AI credit products, and prepaid API billing.